lumenwrites/writingstreak.io/content/pages/landing.md

 ![](/landing/burndown.png)

-It shows you how many words you need to write per day in order to reach your writing goal by the a certain date.
+It shows you how many words you need to write per day in order to reach your writing goal before the deadline you have set for yourself.
 The faint line represents the ideal word count you should be reaching, the bold line represents what you actually wrote in practice.

 By default, your goal is to write 5000 words during the next month (250 words per day * 20 workdays).
 If you're up for a more ambitious challenge - go to the settings and adjust the numbers accordingly.
 But remember, writing a little bit every day, consistently, is more important than aiming for high daily word counts - succeed at a simple and attainable goal first, take on more difficult challenges later.